Jared-Godar/codeup_notes/git/git_notes.md

     - `git config --global user.name "Your Name"`
     - `git config --global user.email you@example.com`
 - Global gitignore file
-    - Will tell git to ignore certain files system wide, in addition to any files found in a project-specific `.gitignore`
+    - Will tell git to ignore certain files system-wide, in addition to any files found in a project-specific `.gitignore`
-- Never track .DS_Store files (autogenerated by Finder whenver a directory is opened)
+- Never track .DS_Store files (autogenerated by Finder whenever a directory is opened)
 - The command below will create a file named `.gitignore_global` with a line in it that specifies `.DS_Store` files to be ignored
     - `echo '.DS_Store' >> ~/.`
-- Now we can tell git that we should use this file to globally ignore files.
+- Now, we can tell git that we should use this file to globally ignore files.
     - `git config --global core.excludesfile ~/.gitignore_global`

 ## Recap / Questions

-- Github: portfolio; employers will likely look at it; should be a messy work in progress; want sea of green commits
+- Github: portfolio; employers will likely look at it; should be a messy work in progress; want a sea of green commits
     - Bio
     - Headshots
     - Repositories: Hald baked projects fine